International students

 A student who has completed or will complete secondary school (high school) but has not yet attended any college or university.
 If you have completed high school and plan to enroll in college classes before attending the UW Bothell, you should apply as a transfer student.
 If you are taking college-level courses while you are still attending high school, apply as a first-year.

-A student who is attending or has attended any post-secondary institution but has not yet completed a four-year bachelor’s degree.
-If you are planning to enroll at any college or university before attending the UW, even if it is for one term only, you will be considered an international transfer applicant.
+• A student who is attending or has attended any post-secondary institution but has not yet completed a four-year bachelor’s degree.
+If you are planning to enroll at any college or university before attending the UW, you will be considered an international transfer applicant.

 Find out how to apply as a Transfer or Post-Baccalaureate international student